System 6.0.8 on a vintage Macintosh SE with 4MB RAM

 An image of the current screen will be stored in the root folder of the disk if you press Command-Shift-3 (the Command key is the key with the Apple logo on the keyboard).
 A maximum of 10 screenshots, namely Screenshot 0 to Screenshot 9, can be taken this way.
 If you already have 10 screenshots, a ‘beep’ will be played and no more screenshots will be taken until you move the screenshots to a different folder.
 Screenshots are stored as 576×720 black and white PICT files.
 To use the screenshots, convert them to modern formats such as JPEG or PNG with Graphics Converter, followed by running ImageBatch to crop the converted files to the standard 512×342 screen resolution of the Mac SE.

 Download the HFS disk image with most of the applications mentioned in this article from this link.
 The disk image can be mounted with Mini vMac.
+The download also contains System 6.0.8 bootable floppy disk images with Disinfectant 3.7.1 and McAfee Virus Scan 1.0.1, which can be used to scan your disk images for popular virus of the time such as nVIR.
 You can also search Mac GUI, Macintosh Garden and the Macintosh Repository for other applications not found in the HFS disk image.